STI Mini Grants Program

 - Design an assessment, technology, cooperative learning, or other innovative project

 There is no restriction on the number of proposals an applicant may submit.

 - Each member of the project (up to four people) is eligible for a $250 honorarium.

 - In addition, the group can apply for up to $1000 for materials to implement the project.

 Honoraria and reimbursements for materials are paid in June upon completion of the project.

-Presentations to the STI Policy Board: October or November 2021
+Presentations to the STI Policy Board: Fall 2022

 A Phenomenon Demo a Day: Introducing Scientific Concepts through Discrepant Phenomena